nhsx/hypergraphical/README.md

 ### About

 This repository contains two types of code, _Hypergraph Animations_ and _Hypergraphs for Multimorbidity_.

-As described below one part contains the code to create hypergraph animations using manim, explaining how hypergraphs are constructed.
+As described below one part
+contains the code to create hypergraph animations using `manim`, explaining how hypergraphs are constructed.
 The second component is a streamlit applet which provides an interactive walkthrough of calculating node centrality and PageRank scores of hypergraphs.
 This code supports the Transforming Healthcare